 The traditional performance appraisal fortunately is on the way out.
 Many companies have now seen that a one-time per year employee assessment does not produce the right outcome.
 Management understands that a more personal, continuous, result-oriented approach is by far the better option.

 You, dear reader, please share your experiences on this forum and let us know what is happening in your particular company.
 Moreover, I would welcome any questions you may have on this article or other boss-related issues.
 This whole sight has been designed in order to help you in matters with your bosses, yes even ultimately defeat them.

-Still receiving these one yearly monster reviews?
+Still, receiving these one yearly monster reviews?
 Change your life here!
-In the world of internet, leaving your boss and becoming your own boss is getting more and more feasible.
+In the world of the internet, leaving your boss and becoming your own boss is getting more and more feasible.
 I myself became an internet entrepreneur, so can you.
-If you are interested in the world’s best program to help you achieving this, please read my personal view of this unique opportunity here.
+If you are interested in the world’s best program to help you achieve this, please read my personal view of this unique opportunity here.
 You will not be disappointed!